|

 Gold-Balanced Tables

-This setup works especially well for indoor receptions, where balanced tones matter more than bold color contrast under artificial lighting conditions.
+This combination works really well for indoor receptions where balanced tones matter more than bold color contrast

 @thepalmyravenue